kaospctqc/tic-tac-toe/README.md

 Before implementing any html, css or javascript, we used [Balsamiq](https://balsamiq.com/) to create wireframes that describe the initial design of the application.
 This step helped a lot when implementing the html, css and javascript.

 #### Home / Play page
+Note: The "Go first" section has been moved to future feature.
 ![Home Mobile](assets/images/home-mobile.webp)
 ![Home Desktop](assets/images/home-desktop.webp)